sodonnel/puppet-modules/readme.md

 ### Basic

-The is the most simple box, giving you a basic Centos 6.6 install with 512MB RAM.
+The is the most simple box, giving you a basic Centos 7 install with 512MB RAM.
 It runs on IP 192.168.33.5, and there are no puppet scripts applied to it.

 ### Hadoop

 This is the most complicated box, as it allows you to build a Pseudo Distributed Hadoop Cluster at various versions of Cloudera Hadoop (CDH).
-I have tested builds with CDH 5.3.x, 5.4.x and 5.5.x.
-The box runs on 192.168.33.6 and has a hostname of standalone.
-If you switch into this directory, and run `vagrant up`, it will build a cluster with CDH 5.5.1.
+I have tested builds with CDH 5.3.x to 5.16. box runs on 192.168.33.6 and has a hostname of standalone.
+If you switch into this directory, and run `vagrant up`, it will build a cluster with CDH 5.16.1.
 However, if you set the environment variable CDH_VERSION to a different version, it will be used instead:

     $ export CDH_VERSION=5.4.5